Wiqaytna-app/wiqaytna_android/README.md

 ---

 ### Build Configurations in build.gradle
-Change the package name and other configurations accordingly such as the `resValue` in  in the different settings in `buildTypes`
+Change the package name and other configurations accordingly such as the `resValue` in the different settings in `buildTypes` For example,
-For example,
 ```groovy
 buildTypes {